synapsestudios/oidc-platform/README.md

 ## Setting up for development

+0. Copy `common.template.env` as `common.env` and provide a mailgun key
 1. `docker-compose up`
 2. Create an oauth client by posting to http://localhost:9000/op/reg with the payload:
 ```